*****For immediate use November 15th, 2001

 Please feel free to visit the NEC website at http://www.ic.nec.co.jp/micro/index_e.html for further information on NEC's microcomputer products.

 About NEC Corporation

 NEC Corporation (NASDAQ: NIPNY) (FTSE: 6701q.l) is a leading provider of Internet solutions, dedicated to meeting the specialized needs of its customers in the key computer, network and electron device fields through its three market-focused in-house companies: NEC Solutions, NEC Networks and NEC Electron Devices.
-NEC Corporation, with its in-house companies, employs more than 150,000 people worldwide and saw consolidated net sales of 5,409 billion Yen (approx. US$43 billion) in the fiscal year ended March 31, 2001.
+NEC Corporation, with its in-house companies, employs more than 150,000 people worldwide and saw net sales of 5,409 billion Yen (approx. US$43 billion) in fiscal year 2000-2001.
 For further information, please visit the NEC home page at: http://www.nec.com

 Note 1.
 Java

 Java, a programming language developed by Sun Microsystems Inc., employs a coding method that is similar to C, but has full object directivity and specifications focussed primarily on use in a network environment.
 Software developed using Java can operate on any platform (i.e. is not dependent on a specific OS or microprocessor)

 A ubiquitous computing environment is one in which any computer can be operated easily anywhere, anytime.
 The PC in its current form will not disappear, however its functions will also be embedded in a variety of devices in the home and office, allowing users to obtain, process, and send the information they require without conscious reference to these embedded functions.